WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-api-guides/wallaroo-mlops-tutorial-reference.md

 ### Invite Users

-**IMPORTANT NOTE**:  This command is for Wallaroo Community only.
+**IMPORTANT NOTE**:  This command is for YOUR SUFFIX only.
 For more details on user management, see [Wallaroo User Management](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-user-management/).

 Users can be invited through `/users/invite`.
-When using Wallaroo Community, this will send an invitation email to the email address listed.
+When using YOUR SUFFIX, this will send an invitation email to the email address listed.
 Note that the user must not already be a member of the Wallaroo instance, and email addresses must be unique.
 If the email address is already in use for another user, the request will generate an error.

 * **Parameters**
   * **email** *(REQUIRED string): The email address of the new user to invite.